tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

  \
 This seems like an avenue definitely worth pursuing, but requires careful consideration of some additional design points such as escape analysis of return values (e.g. the lifetime of `tf.Variable` objects that are returned from a decorated function).

-For now, we propose that `defun` continue with the restricted abilities proposed in this document and a "maintain Python semantics" decorator be investigated independently.
+For now, we propose that `function` continue with the restricted abilities proposed in this document and a "maintain Python semantics" decorator be investigated independently.

 ## Open Questions/Ideas